heades/blog/_posts/2018-07-24-Linear-Categories-A-Folklore-Simplification.md

    b.
 Whenever $$f : (!A,\delta_A) \mto (!B,\delta_B)$$ is a coalgebra morphism between free coalgebras, then it is also a comonoid morphism.

-There is a lot packed into this definition,  but we will expanded it in the next two sections.
+There is a lot packed into this definition,  but we will expanded it in the next section.

 Linear Categories Simplified
 ----------------------------